garykac/woven/docs/spell-list.md

 ```
 Element: Air

-Category: Terrain, Move Mage
+Category: Terrain, Mage Move

 When cast: Place a CHARGE on this spell.

-While charged: If in or next to a Forest location, pay 2mp to move through any number of connected Forest locations, bypassing any Rivers.
+While charged: If you start your turn in a Forest location, you may immediately move through up to 5 connected Forest locations.

 ### Harden Shell
 ```